Follow us on networks

 The official recommendations to date in our country is to receive the vaccine.
 Either in case of being part of a risk category, or due to the possibility of exposure to the virus in the workplace or previous medical problems.

 Pregnant women, in principle, are more susceptible to respiratory infections.
 This is due to a state of natural semi-suppression during the nine months of pregnancy.
-For example, a 37% death rate was seen among pregnant women during the 1918 flu pandemic compared to 2.6% in the general population.
+For example, a mortality rate of 37% was observed among pregnant women during the 1918 flu pandemic compared to 2.6% in the general population.

 It may interest you: